dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 It should ideally be version 3 or greater.

-### Typescript
+### TypeScript

-We will need to install the [Typescript](https://www.npmjs.com/package/typescript) compiler for our application to work; luckily we can do this through NPM.
+We will need to install the [TypeScript](https://www.npmjs.com/package/typescript) compiler for our application to work; luckily we can do this through NPM.

-Now that we have NPM installed from the previous step, we can install Typescript using the following command:
+Now that we have NPM installed from the previous step, we can install TypeScript using the following command:

 `npm install -g typescript`

-This will download the Typescript compiler using the node package manager and make the tools available on the command-line.
+This will download the TypeScript compiler using the node package manager and make the tools available on the command-line.
 To verify that your installation has worked, type:

 `tsc -v`